Skip to content ↓

 Timetable:

-Friday - PE day, Times table tests/arithmetic tests (alternate weeks).
+Friday - PE day, times table test and arithmetic test.

 Please remember your water bottle and reading book everyday.